-Established in 1820, Clark & Co of Kilmarnock manufactured shoes for export, particularly to South America.
+Clark & Co of Kilmarnock was established in 1820.
+The firm largely manufactured shoes for export, particularly to South America.

-From 1887, with the erection of import tariffs in many countries, Clark began to open retail outlets across Great Britain.
-In 1904 the factory at Titchfield Street employed 150 people.
+Following the implementation of import tariffs in many countries, Clark began to open retail outlets across Great Britain from 1887.

 F & G Abbott Ltd was a shoe retailer established in 1902 which purchased much of its stock from Clark & Co.
 Saxone was their own-label brand for an American-style men’s shoe.

-Saxone offered half sizes, as well as five different fittings for each size.
-This wide offering of varieties was the key behind the success of the brand.
+The Saxone brand offered half sizes, as well as five different fittings for each size.
+This wide offering of varieties was the key behind its success.

 Throughout the Second World War a large proportion of production was devoted to military service contracts, including regulation army boots and officer’s footwear.

-In the 1960s the firm introduced American Hush Puppie shoes to Britain.
+The company introduced American Hush Puppie shoes to Britain in the 1960s.

-Saxone manufacturing was severely effected by Italian imports to Britain in the 1970s and early 1980s.
+Saxone manufacturing was severely affected by Italian imports to Britain in the 1970s and early 1980s.

-In 1995 Saxone had 111 outlets and 1,100 full time equivalent staff, but the chain was loss-making.
-In 1996 British Shoe Corporation closed the unprofitable Saxone stores, and the profitable outlets were sold to Facia.
-Later that year Facia entered receivership and 61 Saxone stores were acquired by the Stylo sports footwear group.
+Saxone had 111 outlets and 1,100 full-time equivalent staff in 1995, but the chain was loss-making.
+British Shoe Corporation closed the unprofitable Saxone stores in 1996, and the profitable outlets were sold to Facia.
+Later that year Facia entered receivership and 61 Saxone stores were acquired by the Stylo sports footwear group (now Barratts of Bradford).